-Yale’s Center for the Study of Race, Indigeneity, and Transnational Migration (RITM) will bestow the Yale Bassett Award for Community Engagement on a select number of high school juniors (class of 2018) in the United States beginning in Spring 2017.
-We encourage interested students to apply, and we welcome others to nominate candidates for the Yale Bassett Award.
-The application deadline is February 1, 2017.
+Yale’s Center for the Study of Race, Indigeneity, and Transnational Migration (RITM) will bestow the Yale Bassett Award for Community Engagement on a select number of high school juniors (class of 2020) in the United States in Spring 2019.

 The Yale Bassett Award honors the legacy of Ebenezer Bassett (1833-1908).
 Born into a Native American (Schaghticoke) and African American family nearly two hundred years ago, Ebenezer Bassett excelled at the Connecticut Normal School (now Central Connecticut State) and at Yale, where he pursued courses in mathematics and classics in the 1850s.
 Bassett subsequently became an influential educator, an abolitionist, and a public servant with a national and international vision.
 He was named consul general to Haiti and chargé d’affaires to the Dominican Republic; he gained a hemispheric understanding of racial politics; and he served as Haiti’s consul in New York City.

-Winners will receive a book signed by the Dean of Yale College.
-Winners will also be invited to a gathering during their senior years hosted by the RITM Center at Yale in October 2017.
+Winners will receive a book selected by the faculty of the Yale Center for the Study of Race, Indigeneity, and Transnational Migration and, they will be invited to a gathering on Yale’s campus, hosted by the Center, in the Fall of 2019.

 apply for the bassett award for community engagement